claceio/docs/content/docs/Configuration/networking/index.md

 ## TLS Certificates

-The default configuration is:
+In the default configuration, where service_email is empty, certmagic integration is disabled.
+The certificate handling behavior is:

-- During the first HTTPS request, `$CL_HOME/config/certificates` is looked up for a crt and key file in the PEM format matching the domain name as passed to the server.
+- `$CL_HOME/config/certificates` is looked up for a crt and key file in the PEM format matching the domain name as passed to the server.
 If a matching certificate is found, that is used.
 - If no domain specific certificate is found, then the default certificate `default.crt` and `default.key` are looked up.
 If found, that is used.
-- If default certificate is not found, and Lets Encrypt based certificate creation is disabled (the default), then a self-signed certificate is auto created in the certificates folder.
+- If default certificate is not found, then a self-signed default certificate is auto created in the certificates folder.

 The intent is to allow custom certificates to be placed in the certificate folder, which will be used.
 If not found, a self-signed certificate is created and used.
-For example, if a file example.crt and example.key are found in te certificates folder, those are used for example.com domain.
+For example, if files example.com.crt and example.com.key are found in the certificates folder, those are used for example.com domain.

 ## Enable Automatic Signed Certificate